yvguim/mysafeip-compose/README.md

 You can now secure your authentication by enabling TOTP and create a token for your client:

-Now, you can configure your mysafeip-client: [https://github.com/yvguim/mysafeip-client]
+Now, you can configure [mysafeip-client](https://github.com/yvguim/mysafeip-client)